fertkir/utils/keepassxc-unlocker/README.md

 ```bash
 keepassxc-unlocker autostart add
 ```
+3. Set up KeePassXC to automatically launch at system startup
-3. Log out and log in back
+4. Log out and log in back